SumMagnus04/3DMB/README.md

 void DMB_Init()
   - Required before using any other DMB functions.
+  - Initializes SDL.

+DMB_CreateWindow(const char* name, int screenWidth, int screenHeight, unsigned int currentFlags)
+  - name - the name of the window.
-  - Initializes SDL and the DMB_WINDOW.
+  - Initializes the DMB_WINDOW.